Basic Options for Global Grantmaking by U.S. Foundations

 Another easy option is to make a grant to a U.S.-based 501(c)(3) “friends of” organization that has been set up to raise funds for a specific charitable program or activity outside the U.S., often a university, museum, or hospital.

 Still another relatively straightforward option is to establish a donor-advised fund with a U.S.-based 501(c)(3) public charity that can, for a fee, provide a range of legal and monitoring services to donors wishing to support organizations located outside the United States.
-One option for making international grants that’s increasing in popularity is to set up a donor-advised fund with a willing U.S. community foundation, some of which are linking local ethnic communities they serve with their countries of origin.
+One increasingly popular option for making international grants is to set up a donor-advised fund with a willing U.S. community foundation, some of which are linking local ethnic communities that they serve with the communities' countries of origin.

 Direct Cross-Border Grants